SAP/cloud-sdk-ios-fiori-ar/README.md

 > [!IMPORTANT]
-> **Discontinuation of AR Components in SAP BTP SDK:** The deprecation of Augmented Reality components in SAP BTP SDK for iOS is due to the reliance on outdated third-party frameworks.
-This change ensures long-term compatibility and reduces maintenance risks, prompting users to plan transitions for future-proof enterprise applications.
+> **Discontinuation of AR Components in SAP BTP SDK:** SAP Fiori for iOS AR will be marked as deprecated in 2025, and scheduled for removal in 2026.
+The deprecation of Augmented Reality components in SAP BTP SDK for iOS is due to the reliance on outdated third-party frameworks.
 >
 > For more information, see [SAP Note 3682322](https://help.sap.com/docs/link-disclaimer?site=https://me.sap.com/notes/3682322).
 <div>